Teachings of the Eagle Feather, part 27: Spirit of Thunder Mountain

 ~~ WHY TREES ARE STRUCK BY LIGHTNING ~~

 Several Anishinaabe aadizookanan relate of the reason why Thunderbirds strike mitigoog (trees) with lightning.
-The reason is twofold: The connection Binesiwag/Thunderbirds have with the supernatural benefactor Wiinabozho (see: the story "Wiinabozho and the Thunderbirds" as told below) and their relationship with another class of Sky Beings, namely zagimenhyag (mosquitoes).
+The reason is twofold: the connection Binesiwag/Thunderbirds have with the supernatural benefactor Wenabozho (see: the story "Wenabozho and the Thunderbirds" as told below) and their relationship with another class of Sky Beings, namely zagimenhyag (mosquitoes).